David-Inkheart/Yanju/ReadMe.md

 - [License](#license)

 ## Overview
-FinApp Backend Service is the server-side component of the FinApp fintech payment application.
+Yanju Backend Service is the server-side component of the Yanju fintech payment application.
 This service handles user authentication, payment processing, transaction management, and more.

 ## Features
 - User registration and authentication